jacomyma/mapping-controversies/_pages/tuto-2-5.md

 1. **Annotate** your network maps
 1. Write the **visual protocols**

-# Advices and comments
+# Advice and comments

 * **Help each other!**
 * Check the **[list of notebooks](../nb/)**.
 * Pay attention to the **quality of the sourcing** (the list of articles).
 The better, the easier the work of analyzing it: check that the articles are actually related to your topic.
 * **What size** for the sourcing (articles list)?
-	* Not too small, not too big: between 50 and 5000, but it also depends.
+	* Not too small, not too big: between 100 and 5000, but it also depends.
 	* If the subsequent harvesting makes your data bigger (e.g., articles and editors), prefer smaller lists (max level low).
 	* If not (e.g., hyperlinks network), you can probably visualize a network of thousands of nodes, and more if you filter it.
 	* If you have two, source multiple lists (same category, but at different levels).